 - 0SAB0 — “History and Ethics of Technology” (2014–2015, Eindhoven University of Technology)

-- A specially developed online tool called Agora was used in conjunction with this subject.
+- The online tool Agora was used in conjunction with this subject.

 Service to the community